faizanalii/YouTube-Video-Downloader/README.md

 * urllib:
  urllib is used to get the thumbnail image from the youtube and show it on the app.

-This app only works for * YouTube *.
+This app only works for *YouTube.*